 We are now sitting at the table in the front, and Johnny starts on his lunch.
 Oh yes, he is settled – and then there is that shiny, glittering apple in my jacket pocket!

 Anyway, a 15-minute break for yourself and time away from your special-needs client is obviously not doable in the support work business.
 Often, a quick chat on the phone is the only feasible respite.
 Yes, support workers need respite too!
-As well, extended time with a non-verbal person can be really lonely and creates a craving for normal conversations.
+As well, extended time with a non-verbal person can be really lonely and creates a real craving for normal conversations.

 So, giving in to temptation, I snatch the apple (actually an Android!) from my jacket pocket and start yapping.

-The 'release' instantly whisks my attention into an Alice in Wonderland daze.
+The 'release' instantly whisks my attention into an Alice-in-Wonderland daze.
 Yet, just as quickly, I am jolted back to reality, but not by an 'Alice!
 Wake up!' but by a, 'No!
 No!
 Elvis?!
 Johnny!'

 Oh crap!!
 Johnny has pushed his way through the line, and he is now at the concession stand, destroying it as he snatches chips.
 Staff-Jane is yelling for me as she desperately attempts to hold him off.
+The quickest goodbye to my conversation partner, and I race for Johnny.

 The disapproving looks and sit-downs with Evelynne are bad enough, but serious reflection over the years has led me to settle on another prime reason to limit my cellphone use when I am with my guys.
 I have come to appreciate just how emotionally needy special-needs individuals are and how they crave our constant attention.